Scorecard Research Beacon

 "Sinners" hit theaters nationwide with its April 18 release and immediately generated awards season buzz.

-While "Sinners" is out of theaters, the film, which received seven Golden Globe nominations, is streaming on HBO Max.
+While "Sinners" is out of theaters, the film is streaming on HBO Max.

 'Frankenstein'

-"Jay Kelly" is available to stream on Netflix.
+"Frankenstein" is available to stream now on Netflix.

 'Train Dreams'

-Clint Bentley's latest film, based on Denis Johnson's 2011 novella of the same name, is nominated for best picture at the Critics Choice Awards.
-Star Joel Edgerton, who plays Robert Grainier, a logger and railroad worker in the rapidly-changing America during the early 20th century, is also Golden Globes-nominated for best performance by a male actor in a motion picture (drama).
+Clint Bentley's latest film, based on Denis Johnson's 2011 novella of the same name, was nominated for best picture at the Critics' Choice Awards.
+Star Joel Edgerton, who plays Robert Grainier, a logger and railroad worker in the rapidly changing America during the early 20th century, was also Golden Globes-nominated for best performance by a male actor in a motion picture (drama).

 "Train Dreams" is available to stream now on Netflix.